Welcome to Subscribe On Youtube

 Note that each session belongs to exactly one user.

-Write an SQL query to find the daily active user count for a period of 30 days ending 2019-07-27 inclusively.
-A user was active on some day if he/she made at least one activity on that day.
+Write a solution to find the daily active user count for a period of 30 days ending 2019-07-27 inclusively.
+A user was active on someday if they made at least one activity on that day.

 Activity table: